jakobharder/anno1800-jakobs-mods/README.md

 # Jakob's Collection - Anno 1800 Mods

-The full collection contains more than 300 new visual assets (custom models, variations, skins, ...) and many new gameplay buildings and products.
+New tiers, products, industries and more than 300 new visual assets (custom models, variations, skins, ...).

 ## How to use